Greek Vegetable and Lentil Soup (Fakes)🥕🇬🇷

 - Sort and rinse lentils to remove any stones, debris and damaged lentils

 - Add lentils to a large saucepan and cover well with water.
 Bring water and lentils to a boil.
-Boil for 15 minutes.
+Reduce heat and simmer for 10 mins.
 Drain the lentils and discard the water they were boiled in.
 Rinse lentils with cold water.

 - Wash and dry your saucepan.
 Heat some extra virgin olive oil in your saucepan and add carrots, onion, garlic, cauliflower and celery.
 Cook for 2-3 minutes, stirring the whole time.

-- Next, stir in the tomato, water, bay leaves and cook for 5 mins
+- Next, stir in the tomato, paste, water, bay leaves, olive oil, salt, pepper and cook for 5 minutes

 Tips and Tricks